 Depending on where you are studying, you may have a high cost of living.
-Planning early can help you cover these costs — here are some studying abroad in America tips on how to make a budget as a college student.
+Planning early can help you cover these costs — here are some studying abroad tips on how to make a budget as a college student.

 Housing on campus or renting apartments off campus